-Early in its history as a European settlement, London Ontario was once a contender to be the capital of Upper Canada, as Ontario was then known for.
-Of course, Toronto took that title, but London maintained its growth and now sits as Canada’s 11th largest metropolitan area.
+Early in its history as a European settlement, London Ontario was once a contender to be the capital of Upper Canada, as Ontario was then known.
+Of course, Toronto took that title, but London maintained its growth and now sits as Canada’s 11th-largest metropolitan area.

 London’s proximity to the US props it up as an important economic region.
 Its main industries are agri-food, manufacturing, digital media and technology, health, and professional services.
 The cost of living in London is on par with the National average, with the average home price coming in lower than the national average.